The Pit (1981 film): Production

 Ian A. Stuart's original screenplay was considerably different from the final film.
 In his screenplay, Jamie was 8 or 9 years old and the Tra-la-logs were figments of his imagination.
 When Lew Lehman signed on to direct, he made Jamie older, the monsters real and added more humor to the original script.
 Stuart has expressed dissatisfaction with the final result.

 Reception

 The film received mixed reviews from critics.
 It is currently ranked as a 42% "freshness" rating on Rotten Tomatoes.
 Due to its unusual premise and Sammy Snyders' effective performance, it has retained a small cult following.

 Novelization

 Teddy by John Gault is a novelization of the film published in 1980.
 It appears to adhere closer to Ian A. Stuart's original screenplay than the finished film, containing more character development and a far darker tone.

+Re-Make

+A loosely based re-make was made in 2019 under the name The Hole In the Ground.